 A native of the rural area of South Slocan, British Columbia, Shawn Hook scored a couple of minor hits circa his debut album Cosmonaut and the Girl in 2012.
 With things ending for record label EMI, Shawn was scooped up by Universal and generated tremendous buzz with hit “Million Ways” which he co-wrote with Grammy winning songwriter Victoria Horn.
 Followup “Sound of Your Heart” continued generating steam through much of the year and catapulted Shawn Hook to platinum status.
 He released second album Analog Love in 2015.

 The Torontonian’s brand of alt-RnB managed to break through by his combining three indie albums into one package, Trilogy, in 2012.
 It attained double platinum sales in Canada, with track “Wicked Games” nesting itself just outside the Top 40.
 The Weeknd’s feature in Drake’s “Crew Love” became a Top 40 hit in Britain.
 He signed with Universal Republic, but followup album Kiss Land did not do as well as hoped, and a team of ace writers and producers were called in to slick things up for his next album, including Sweden’s Max Martin.
 The strategy that paid off was having him team up with American singer Ariana Grande.
 “Love Me Harder” became a Top 10 hit in both Canada and The United States.
 Strategy #2 was having him do a song featured in a Hollywood blockbuster.
 “Earned It” from the 50 Shades of Grey soundtrack became a multiplatinum single.
 With that, The Weeknd was a hit internationally.
 Album Beauty Behind the Madness, one of the year’s top sellers, placed not one but two songs at the summit of the charts: “Can’t Feel My Face” and “The Hills”.
+In 2016, The Weeknd released album Starboy.
+The title track topped the charts.

 Winner of The Voice 2014, baritone country singer Yoan (Garneau) of Ferme-Neuve, Quebec, released his debut eponymous album in 2015.
 The bilingual work topped the albums charts and struck platinum sales.
 The album features collaborations with Alberta’s Brett Kissel and Yoan’s coach from The Voice, Isabelle Boulay.
 It was the second biggest 2015 album on the Billboard year-end albums chart and won a Canadian Country Music Association award.